 • Loose-fill insulation is sometimes called blown-in insulation.
 It consists of small bits of fiberglass or other materials that are blown into the attic using a special machine.
 Loose-fill insulation can be ideal for hard-to-reach areas in the attic, but homes with cathedral ceilings may not be suitable for this type of insulation.
 Loose-fill insulation may settle over time, reducing its effectiveness.

 If you need to have attic insulation installed, contact the professionals at Alpha Roofing Industries.
-An award-winning company with more than 30 years of experience, we can help you reduce your energy bills with attic insulation.
-We also install gutters, siding and skylights as well as moss and debris removal and chimney repair.
+An award-winning company with more than 30 years of experience.
+We also install siding and skylights as well as moss and debris removal and chimney repair.
 Submit our online form to receive a free quote or call our office at (512) 777-1086.

 See Recent FAQ’s below-